-^a For tools to aid optimal assessment and management of older adults, see b Breast MRI may be useful for characterizing axillary and/or internal mammary nodal disease.
+&lt;sup>a For tools to aid optimal assessment and management of older adults. see NCCN Guidelines for Older Adult Oncology.

+b Breast MRI may be useful for characterizing axillary and/or internal mammary nodal disease.
 See Principles of Dedicated Breast MRI Testing (BINV-B).